code-canvas/codeCanvas-Desktop/README.md

 ###User directory

-- usertools.html - this contains the html for each tool in your toolbox.
+- usertools.html - this contains the html for the tools in your toolbox.
 The html construct is located inside a LI with the class "userTool".
 This allows you to create tool html naturally.

 - usertools_design.js - This provides a the javascript for the tools while in the designer.
 - usertools_run.js - This provides the javascript your tool needs to work in a runtime environment